 Maple syrup is extremely hard to find on aisles where you would normally find vanilla, coconut, or almond extract.

-Also, if you’re the impatient type, place an order a couple days before your baking day on Amazon to avoid running into the issue of not being able to find it in stores.
+Also, if you’re the impatient type, place an order a couple of days before your baking day on Amazon to avoid running into the issue of not being able to find it in stores.

 As far as baking with a liquid sweetener, it’s up to you.
 It’s important to note that maple syrup is just as sweet as sugar so you’re all good here.
 Another great liquid sweetener to use is molasses.